-We can help you evaluate your options and guide you throughout the IPO process, including working through challenging accounting and tax issues.
+We can help you evaluate your options and assist you throughout the entire process, including working through the challenging accounting and tax issues.
 Although the IPO event itself generally lasts 90 to 120 days, the IPO value journey begins at least a year or two before the IPO and continues well beyond it.

 The IPO journey is not easy, but with the right people and careful planning, real estate companies can navigate the long road from private to public ownership.

 - Leading practices for a smooth IPO registration (Note: you may need to register to view this page.
 First-time visitors will be prompted to complete a brief registration form to access the AccountingLink site.)